mcaceresb/tablefill/README.md

 However, I expanded this system to work with LaTeX and added several features.
 The workflow for the is as follows:

-1. Create a LaTeX or LyX document using placeholders in your tables.
+1. Create a LaTeX, LyX, or Markdown document using placeholders in your tables.
    Label or tab each table appropriately.

 2. Print a matrix (or any array) to a delimited text file.
 The output is preceded by the tag of the table you want to fill, and the matrix